binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 </div>

-When the install is finished (errors and all), go back to the Spree site and visit the deployment page for your store.
+When the install is finished (errors and all), go back to the spree site and visit the deployment page for your store.
 There will now be a new command available under _Update Configuration_.
 Copy and paste it into the vagrant box, replacing the password with what you'd like the